creynolds8/Midterm-Project/planning/gameplan.md

   * filter function for catagories
   * get all accounts (to display on main page)
     * get user by id then get their organization id then get all accounts for that organization to render for user
+  * get user by id
+    * query database for user with id and return user info

 ### Database